Contents

 - confirmation of certain specifications for your project such as confirmed HODs, cast, delivery format & length (or equivalent alternatives for animation and/or immersive/VR projects, where applicable)

-- how we expect you to report to us
+- we expect you to report to us

-You’ll need to sign the PFA and return it to the BFI within 14 days, or sooner if required in relation to commencement of shoot dates.
+We may request a further meeting with you before we issue the PFA agreement.
+Once issued the PFA must be returned it to the BFI within 14 days, or sooner if required in relation to commencement of shoot dates.

 9. Conditions of funding

 If your application for funding is successful then, in addition to the General Conditions of National Lottery Funding, the following conditions will apply to your award.
-These will be set out in more detail in your PFA.
+These will be set out in more detail in your production finance agreement (PFA).

 - The award will take the form of a non-recoupable grant.